-Cost of Living Adjustment (COLA) - \$61 million to fund the statutory cost-of-living-adjustment (COLA) of 1.02% (down \$3.4 million because the estimated COLA was 1.58% in January)
+Cost of Living Adjustment (COLA) - \$61 million to fund the statutory cost-of-living-adjustment (COLA) of 1.02%

-Base Allocation Funding - \$266.7 million as a base allocation funding increase to reflect increased operating expenses "in the areas of facilities, retirement benefits, professional development, converting faculty from part time to full time, and other general expenses" (up \$141.7 million from the January State Budget Proposal)
+Base Allocation Funding - \$266.7 million as a base allocation funding increase to reflect increased operating expenses "in the areas of facilities, retirement benefits, professional development, and other general expenses".
+This equates to \$3.9 million of which \$1.8 million was allocated through the Budget Allocation Model.

-Student Success and Support Program - In January, the Governor proposed an additional \$200 million for student success programs in 2015-16, \$100 million of which is to fund student equity plans.
-The May Revision proposes an additional \$15 million for Student Equity Plans and an additional \$15 million for student success technical assistance and training (also, six additional positions are proposed at the Chancellor's Office to provide this assistance)
+Student Success and Support Program - \$440 million for student success programs in 2015-16, \$155 million of which is to fund student equity plans.

-Prior Year Mandated Cost - \$626 million in one-time funds, \$274.7 million more than proposed in January, to further pay down outstanding state mandate claims, to be allocated on a per-FTES basis; the Governor suggests using these funds for one-time needs such as curricula redesign and start-up costs for new career technical education programs
+Prior Year Mandated Cost - \$632 million in one-time funds to further pay down outstanding state mandate claims, to be allocated on a per-FTES basis; the Governor suggests using these funds for one-time needs such as curricula redesign and start-up costs for new career technical education programs.

-The Governor's January proposal was budgeted for Chabot-Las Positas Community College at \$5.2 million and was allocated through the Budget Allocation Model.
-Of this amount, \$1.8 million allocated must be identified by the four sites (Chabot College, Las Positas College, District Office and Maintenance & Operations) for projects and initiatives related to increasing and enhancing enrollment.
+This equates to \$9.4 million for Chabot-Las Positas Community College.
+Of this amount, \$5.2 million was allocated through the Budget Allocation Model. \$1.8 million of this allocated amount must be identified by the four sites (Chabot College, Las Positas College, District Office and Maintenance & Operations) for projects and initiatives related to increasing and enhancing enrollment.

-Deferred Maintenance and Instructional Equipment - \$148 million in one-time funds for deferred maintenance or instructional equipment with no matching funds required for deferred maintenance (the January State Budget proposal had included language suggesting the use of the per-FTES mandate funds for deferred maintenance and instructional equipment)
+Deferred Maintenance and Instructional Equipment - \$148 million in one-time funds for deferred maintenance or instructional equipment with no matching funds required for deferred maintenance.

-Basic Skills and Student Outcomes Transformation Program - \$60 million in one-time funds for the Basic Skills and Student Outcomes Transformation Program.
-These funds are intended to improve basic skills instruction through adoption and/or expansion of evidence-based models of placement, remediation, and student support that will aid the progress and success of basic skills students.
-More detail will be available in the forthcoming trailer bill.
+Basic Skills and Student Outcomes Transformation Program - \$60 million in one-time funds was budgeted for the Basic Skills and Student Outcomes Transformation Program.
+These funds are intended to improve basic skills instruction through adoption and/or expansion of evidence-based models of placement, remediation, and student support that accelerate the progress of underprepared students toward achieving postsecondary educational and career goals.

-Student Fees & Tuition - The Governor proposes no change to the resident fee, which is \$46 per semester unit.
+Student Fees & Tuition - No change to the resident fee, which is \$46 per semester unit.
 The non-resident tuition rate is \$243 per semester unit.

-Awards for Innovation in Higher Education Program - \$25 million more for the Awards for Innovation in Higher Education program, bringing the total funding proposed to \$50 million, and it is proposed that community colleges can be lead applicants for the awards
+Awards for Innovation in Higher Education Program - \$73 million more for the Awards for Innovation in Higher Education program and it is proposed that community colleges can be lead applicants for the awards